-- estate agency fees (if you decide to go through this service)
+- letting agency fees (if you decide to go through this service)

-Please note that estate agencies may also charge tenants certain fees for specific services, such as credit checks, references and administration.
-However, they are not allowed to charge you for simply registering with them or for showing you lists of properties available for sale or rent.
+Please note that letting agencies may also charge tenants fees for specific services, such as credit checks, references and administration.
+However, they are not allowed to charge you for simply registering with them or for showing you lists of properties available for rent.

 Tips for tenants